Beyond Distributions: Geometric Action Control for Continuous Reinforcement Learning: Problem Formulation and Methodology

-\textbf{Computational Efficiency.} The sampling procedure involves only normalization and linear interpolation, avoiding rejection sampling or special function evaluations.
+\textbf{Parameter Efficiency.} The fixed-radius GAC requires only $d+1$ outputs (direction vector plus scalar concentration), compared to $2d$ for diagonal Gaussian policies (a 50\% reduction in action head parameters).
+The adaptive scaling variant (Eq.~\ref{eq:gac_scale}) uses $2d+1$ outputs, comparable to Gaussian policies but with explicit geometric structure that decouples direction, exploration, and magnitude. \textbf{Computational Efficiency.} The sampling procedure involves only normalization and linear interpolation, avoiding rejection sampling or special function evaluations.
 The computational complexity is $O(d)$ per sample, compared to $O(dk)$ for vMF sampling where $k$ is the expected number of rejections (typically $k \in [2, 10]$ for high concentrations).

-\textbf{Hyperparameter Selection.} Due to the geometry of high-dimensional spheres, a unit vector in $\mathbb{R}^d$ has expected per-dimension magnitude $\mathbb{E}[|\mu_i|] \approx 1/\sqrt{d}$, which becomes vanishingly small as $d$ increases (e.g., $\approx 0.24$ for $d=17$).
-Without scaling, such weak actions would be ineffective for control.
-The radius $r=2.5$ provides principled rescaling: after spherical mixing with typical $w(\kappa) \approx 0.85$, this yields per-dimension actions around $0.6$–$0.9$, which fall comfortably within the normalized action bounds $[-1, 1]$ and ensure effective actuation.
-While this default works robustly across diverse tasks, certain environments benefit from adjusted scaling (e.g., Ant-v4's multi-leg coordination performs better with $r=1.0$ for finer control).
+\textbf{Hyperparameter Selection.} The geometry of high-dimensional spheres implies that a unit vector in $\mathbb{R}^d$ has an expected per-dimension magnitude of $\mathbb{E}[|\mu_i|] \approx 1/\sqrt{d}$ (e.g., $\approx 0.24$ for $d=17$).
+Without scaling, these inherently small magnitudes would yield ineffective actions.
+We introduce a fixed radius $r$ for principled rescaling.
+With $r=2.5$ and a typical mixing weight $w(\kappa) \approx 0.85$, the resulting per-dimension actions fall in the $0.6$–$0.9$ range, well within the normalized bounds $[-1, 1]$ for effective actuation.

+While this default $r=2.5$ works robustly across diverse tasks, we find specific environments like Ant-v4 benefit from adjusted scaling ($r=1.0$) for finer multi-leg control.
+Crucially, GAC exhibits low sensitivity to the exact value of $r$; performance within the range $[1.0, 3.5]$ typically varies by less than $10\%$ (see Appendix~\ref{app:walker2d_ablation}).
+This confirms that $r$ acts as a stable \textbf{geometric scaling factor}, not a fragile hyperparameter.
+For tasks requiring maximal flexibility, we next introduce a learnable per-dimension variant.

+\textbf{Adaptive Magnitude Scaling.} To handle environments with asymmetric dynamics or fine-grained coordination needs, we extend GAC with a learnable magnitude vector $\mathbf{r} \in \mathbb{R}^d$.
+This variant replaces the scalar $r$ in Eq.~(\ref{action}):

+where $\odot$ denotes element-wise multiplication.
+The vector $\mathbf{r}$ is produced by a small network head with a softplus activation to ensure positivity.
+This adaptive scaling preserves GAC's core geometric structure while enabling a degree of fine-grained control that exceeds the capabilities of traditional Gaussian policies, which rely solely on variance tuning.
+Experiments in Section~\ref{sec:dmc_experiments} validate the effectiveness of this enhanced variant on complex DMControl tasks.